sam-goodwin/punchcard/packages/@punchcard/shape/README.md

 ```

 ## Static Reflection
-The `MyType` class has a static reference to the record's member's type information:
+The `MyType` class has a static reference to the record's type information:
 ```ts
 MyType.members.items; // ArrayShape<StringShape>
 ```